Push for the representation of local energy projects

 Article X says they shall appoint a local official, but if they do not, the project may continue, says senator Robert Ortt.

-“We have no voice on the article ten siting board as local elected leaders,” said Ortt.
+“We have no voice on the article ten sitting board as local elected leaders,” said Ortt.
 “I don’t have a standing position.”

 He says these projects lack legitimacy with no local representation.
 They are proposing a bill to force no project to continue until local leaders are represented.